 Some places are meant to be traveled with family and friends but a city like London embraces its solo visitors.
 England’s capital is full of wonderful activities that you’ll be able to enjoy all on your own.

 One pro tip before we look at things to do solo: purchase a London Pass to gain access to over 80 attractions and the chance to skip long lines.
+And if you have a little time at hand, then you can plan day trips from London using the train services.
+There are many amazing day trips to be planned from this enchanting city.

 Top Solo Activities to do in London